Big Three (American television): 1990s–present

 Fox launched MyNetworkTV at the same time as The CW, with a lineup of English language telenovelas; it later shifted toward unscripted programs and movies, though its persistent lack of ratings success led News Corporation in 2009 to convert it to a syndication service, which primarily carries acquired programming.

-Pax TV, a venture of Paxson Communications, debuted on August 31, 1998, as an attempted seventh broadcast network to compete against UPN and The WB; although Pax carried a limited schedule of first-run programs in its early years, its schedule otherwise was composed mainly of syndicated reruns.
-Pax TV later rebranded to i: Independent Television in 2005, before it was renamed to Ion Television in 2007.
+Pax, a venture of Paxson Communications, debuted on August 31, 1998, as a seventh national broadcast network, but was positioned as a "family-friendly" alternative to the "big four"; although it carried a limited schedule of first-run programs in its early years, its schedule otherwise was composed mainly of syndicated reruns.
+Pax later rebranded to i: Independent Television in 2005, before it was renamed to Ion Television in 2007, and then shortened to simply Ion afterwards.